mmiranda222/.statsuite/content/configurations/de-configuration.md

 ---

 ### Coded attributes returned as flags
-Define the supported coded attributes displayed as flags at the observation value level in the table and chart views.<br>
+Define the supported coded attributes displayed as flags at the observation value level in the table and chart views.
-The code is shown next to the observation value, and the label is displayed in a mouse-over feature.<br>
+The code is shown next to the observation value, and the label is displayed in a mouse-over feature.
 You can define more than one type of attribute to be displayed as flags.<br>

 > **Warning**: if the value ID of an attribute that is defined as flag is **longer than 4 characters**, then this value will not be displayed as a flag but as a **footnote**.<br>